harterrt/harterrt/content/mozilla/experimentation_draft.md

 Sometimes, this isn't the way it works though.
 It's easy to let data confuse the situation.
-One way to avoid confusion is maintining a **curated set of decision metrics**.
+One way to avoid confusion is maintaining a **curated set of decision metrics**.
 These metrics will not be the only data you review, but they will give a high level understanding of how the experiment impacts the product.